dev-guy/react-spa/README.md

 # A Modern React SPA to Ring In 2021

-This application is further described [here](https://terrislinenbach.medium.com/a-modern-react-single-page-app-to-ring-in-2021-35bd104bcac9).
+This application is described [here](https://terrislinenbach.medium.com/a-modern-react-single-page-app-to-ring-in-2021-35bd104bcac9).
 The rest of this document is the standard fare produced by Create React App.

 ## Getting Started with Create React App